Why do I worry about others so much?

 You have only a finite amount of energy.
 By worrying about others, you make their problems yours, adding to the weight of drama and overwhelm that delay (even steal) your happiness.
 The distraction pulls you away from your own personal growth because your focus is outside yourself.

-READ ALSO: How do you get homeless people out of your business?
+READ ALSO: How do you get past hurt words in a marriage?

 What happens when we worry too much?